sentient-agi/Sentient-Enclaves-Framework/pipeline/README.md

 1. **"Missing configuration file" error**: Create `.config/pipeline.config.toml` or specify a valid config path
 2. **Connection refused**: Ensure the Pipeline server is running in listen mode
 3. **VSOCK errors**: Verify Nitro Enclave is properly configured and VSOCK support is enabled
+4. **"Directory does not exist" error**: Verify the source directory path is correct
+5. **"Remote directory is empty or does not exist" error**: Verify the remote path exists in the enclave

 ## License

+This project is licensed under the **Apache 2.0 License**.
+See the [`LICENSE-APACHE`](LICENSE-APACHE) file for the details.
 This project appears to be part of a larger Secure Enclaves Framework.
-Check the `LICENSE-APACHE` file in the repository root for licensing information.
+Check the [`LICENSE-APACHE`](../LICENSE-APACHE) file in the repository root as well for licensing information.

 ## Related Projects